 ONWARD Strengthens Leadership Team with Key Appointments in Clinical & Regulatory and Marketing

-Erika Ross to join the company as VP Global Clinical & Regulatory, and Sarah Moore to join as VP Global Marketing

-/EIN News/ -- EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, Jan.
+EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, Jan.
 23, 2023 (GLOBE NEWSWIRE) -- ONWARD Medical N.V.
-(Euronext: ONWD), the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury (SCI), today announced two key appointments to its leadership team to drive the Company’s clinical research and commercial activities.
+ONWD, the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury (SCI), today announced two key appointments to its leadership team to drive the Company's clinical research and commercial activities.
 Both new hires will be based in the US and will report to Dave Marver, CEO.

 New VP Global Clinical & Regulatory – Erika Ross, PhD